redballoonsecurity/permap/README.md

 # Per Mapper (permap)
 Author: Red Balloon Security

-_Support loading .per files into Binary Ninja._
+_Supports loading .per files into Binary Ninja._

 ## Description:

-Support loading .per files into Binary Ninja.
+Supports loading .per files into Binary Ninja.
 Very similar to [svdmap](https://github.com/Vector35/svdmap) as it was used as a template for implementing this plugin.

 ## Usage